centre-pathogen-genomics/snippy-blog/content/posts/2025-06-05-snippy-has-bugs.md

 tags = ["github", "bugs", "issues"]
 +++

-Snippy's farther ([tseemann](https://github.com/tseemann)) is a notorious GitHub bug hunter.
+Snippy's father ([tseemann](https://github.com/tseemann)) is a notorious GitHub bug hunter.
 He has over [1.8K closed](https://github.com/search?q=author%3Atseemann+is%3Aissue+state%3Aclosed&type=issues) and about [500 open](https://github.com/search?q=author%3Atseemann+is%3Aissue+state%3Aopen&type=issues) issues on GitHub.
 In the spirit of Torsten's contributions to the open source community, we are making it easy for anyone to report bugs in Snippy-NG.

 ## Reporting Bugs